helm/chart-testing/README.md

 #### Evaluate .ignore files during the change detection process

 It is possible to exclude files during the change detection process.
 This can be particularly useful in the context of the version increment check.
-If enabled, all `.ctingnore` & `.helmingore` files inside the configured chart directories are evaluated by default and applied relative to the file path.
+If enabled, all `.ctignore` & `.helmignore` files inside the configured chart directories are evaluated by default and applied relative to the file path.
 All common glob patterns including the globstar pattern `**` are supported.
 In addition, the config parameter `considered-dotignore-files` can be adjusted to specify which .ignore files are to be considered.